-The 5601ACO2 can be configured using the VistaLINK@-C Configuration tool connected by Ethernet.
-(See section 5.1 for information on configuring the IP address of the 5601ACO2 and section 5.1.1 for information about installing and using the VistaLINK@ software)
+The 5700ACO can be configured using the VistaLINK® -C Configuration tool connected by Ethernet.
+(See section 5.1 for information on configuring the IP address of the 5700ACO and section 5.1.1 for information about installing and using the VistaLINK® software)

-The 5601ACO2 is designed to be used with either 10Base-T (10 Mbps) or 100Base-TX (100 Mbps) also known as Fast Ethernet, twisted pair Ethernet cabling systems.
+The 5700ACO is designed to be used with either 10Base-T (10 Mbps), 100Base-TX (100 Mbps) also known as Fast Ethernet or 1000Base-T (1000 Mbps) also known as Gigabit Ethernet, twisted pair Ethernet cabling systems.
 When connecting for 10Base-T systems, category 3, 4, or 5 UTP cable as well as EIA/TIA - 568 100 Ω STP cable may be used.
 When connecting for 100Base-TX systems, category 5 UTP cable is required.
+When connecting to 1000Base-T systems, category 5 or higher UTP or STP cable is required.
 The cable must be "straight through" with a RJ-45 connector at each end.
-Make the network connection by plugging one end of the cable into the RJ-45 receptacle of the 5601ACO2 and the other end into a port of the supporting hub.
+Make the network connection by plugging one end of the cable into the RJ-45 receptacle of the 5700ACO and the other end into a port of the supporting Ethernet switch.